-Best places to stay near Gastown:🔍FIND BEST HOTELS IN GASTOWN
+Best places to stay near Gastown for first-timers:

 Vancouver’s large Chinatown District is the center for one of the largest Chinese and Asian communities in North America and a National Historic Site.
 It’s a bright, bold, in-your-face part of the city that is lots of fun and has something to see on every corner.

 As you’d expect, you’ll find fabulous Chinese restaurants here, as well as foods from many other parts of the world.
 There are some pretty Chinese temples, and the Chinatown Night Market on Keefer Street is a fascinating place to explore in the summer months.

 Chinatown has some great bars in addition to all of its restaurants.
 Many places here are microbreweries, so it’s an excellent place to sample delicious homemade beers.
 Many bars open until the small hours and double up as nightclubs, playing music as diverse as country and hip hop.

 The lively district of Gastown borders Chinatown to the north and there are lots going on here too, so this part of central Vancouver is one of the best places to stay for the nightlife.

 Chinatown has some excellent hostels catering to backpackers and independent travelers, so if you’re a budget traveler, it’s one of the best places to stay in Vancouver.

 As with Gastown, you need to remember that Chinatown is a central urban neighborhood with issues with prostitution, drug use, and the like.
 If you’re staying here, especially on the eastern side of the district, then be aware of this.
 As long as you’re comfortable with inner-city environments, then you’ll be fine.